 Hi, I'm Maewyn (not real name)

-I'm a practicing Pagan witch, I like to hike, soaking in hot springs, spending time with friends, I am a veterinary technician, Love my husband.
+I'm a practicing Pagan witch, I like to hike, soak in hot springs, spend time with friends, fostering cats I am a veterinary technician.
 Cat mom of 2.
-Hater of the false Mormon church and seeker of the origins of certain social behaviors.
-I was a mormon.
+Hater of the false Mormon church and seeker of the origins.
+I was a Mormon.

 About me

-I am a woman in my early 30s.
-I fully turned my back on the church when I was about 27, but I didn’t fully leave until I was 29, when I had my spiritual awakening and began walking down the path of pagan witchery.
+I am a woman in my 30s.
+I fully turned my back on the church when I was about 27, but I didn’t fully leave until I was 29 when I had my spiritual awakening and began walking down the path of pagan witchery.

-As for my own involvement in the church, I helped out with my parents’ callings when they were called to be Boy Scout, Cub Scout, Young Women leaders, camp leaders, and coordinators.
-I really enjoyed these roles because they were active and outdoors, and I got out of doing the more traditional "lady activities" like sewing and personal progress.
-When I was just barely 18 (my birthday is in December), I left Young Women early to join Relief Society.
+As for my involvement in the church, I would describe it as vanilla.
+I went to church because I had to.
+I participated in achievement days and YW because I had to, But honestly I couldn't care less what they had to teach.
+I wasn't interested in learning to be a traditional woman. sometimes I would help out with my parents’ callings when they were called to be Boy Scouts, Cub Scouts, Young Women leaders, camp leaders, and coordinators.
+I enjoyed these roles because they were active and outdoors, and I got out of doing the more traditional "lady activities" like sewing and personal progress.
+When I was 17, I left Young Women early to join the Relief Society.
 Shortly after that, I was called to be a nursery worker (typical, right?).
-I never went on a mission.
-I spend a few months to possibly a few years thinking about it. eventually, I concluded that for a mission to be successful, for the field and my own life.
-I would need to devote everything I am to the cause.
-That was something that I wasn't able to provide.
+I never went on a mission because I didn't want to.
 A few years after graduating high school, I met my husband, who was a return missionary.
-Because of my parent own marriage and the horror stories I have heard I had no intention of marrying.
-I was convinced that my husband was looking for the stereotypical tradition housewife. but every interaction I had with him proved that that's not what he was interested in. he didn't mind my firey words or wild personality. time and time again he proved my assumptions wrong. then finally after 3 years we got married at the palmyra temple.
+Because of my parents' Toxic marriage and the horror stories I have heard I had no intention of marrying.
+I was convinced that my husband was looking for the stereotypical traditional housewife. but every interaction I had with him proved that that's not what he was interested in. he didn't mind my firey words or wild personality. time and time again he proved my assumptions wrong. then finally after 3 years, we got married at the Palmyra temple.

 For a while, I honestly tried to be a good Mormon on my own, but it’s hard to stay devoted to something you never really believed in.